mathigon/textbooks/content/shapes/content.md

 Through the work of these and other mathematicians around the world, the number became more and more precise.
 When describing this number, mathematicians would say things like “the quantity which, when the diameter is multiplied by it, yields the circumference,” or other wordy descriptions.

 In 1706, William Jones, a Welsh mathematician, simplified things by using a letter of the Greek alphabet to stand for this number.
 The greek work “perimetros” roughly translates to “around” so Jones used the first letter of the word “perimetros.”
 The Greek alphabet uses different symbols than the English alphabet.
 In Greek, “perimetros” is written περίμετρος.
-The first letter of this word is π and pronounced “Pi” in English.
-Swiss mathematician Leonard Euler popularized the π symbol when he began using it in 1737.
-It’s just a coincidence that the English pronunciation of the Greek letter π also happens to be the name of a circular dessert!
+The first letter of this word is `pi` and pronounced “Pi” in English.
+Swiss mathematician Leonard Euler popularized the `pi` symbol when he began using it in 1737.
+It’s just a coincidence that the English pronunciation of the Greek letter `pi` also happens to be the name of a circular dessert!

 ::: column(width=480)